Glenda Rosalie Rasmussen

 In 2000, the Rasmussens moved to Southern Adventist University, where she taught elementary methods classes and also gave piano lessons.
 In 2004, they accepted positions at Great Lakes Academy, where they taught for one year while Bruce continued graduate study at Michigan State University

 At the end of that year, they accepted an invitation to teach at Pacific Union College where Bruce was director of the college choral program and taught voice and organ until 2016 and Rosalie was Director of the Paulin Center for the Creative Arts until 2017.
-They accepted positions at Wisconsin Academy in 2017
+She became registrar at Wisconsin Academy in 2017.

 Sources: Professional resume, personal knowledge.